 We provide a peaceful, friendly atmosphere where residents can remain as independent as possible and are encouraged to remain part of the wider community.

-We are a “home from home” but have the benefit of a live in house manager who is available to support the residents.
+We are a “home from home” and a house manager is available to support the residents to live independently.
 Our kitchen manager and relief cook provide wonderful home cooked meals.
-Our cleaning staff and overnight relief staff make up the team.
+Our cleaning staff, gardener and office assistant make up the team.